01Profile 02Three pillars 03Selected work 04Ventures 05Values 06The inner work 07Beyond the work 08Say hello

 Profile

-A Kenyan AI, data & analytics leader working where applied data systems, talent development, and AI governance meet — convinced that Africa's AI future depends as much on the people and institutions we build as the software we ship.
+A Kenyan AI, data & analytics leader working where applied AI systems, talent development, and AI governance meet — convinced that Africa's AI future depends as much on the people and institutions we build as the software we ship.

 “My North Star is to leave the world better than I found it.” — the operating principle